abyala/advent-2021-clojure/docs/day11.md

 plural form for "octopus" can be both "octopuses" or "octopi," neither is exclusively correct and the former is more English-sounding.
 So Twitter commenters can all relax now; they're both fine.
 Swim along, please.

+---

+## Second Preamble

+I completed this puzzle and finished my write-up, and then I went to sleep.
+In the morning, I realized I had made it far too complicated, so I've simplified it here.
+Rather than keep multiple copies of both the code and the write-up, I'm just replacing the write-up.
+If you really want to read my original implementation (why would you?), check out the Git history.

+---

 ## Part 1

 Today, as our submarine travels through the underground cave, we find 100 conveniently aligned dumbo octopuses whose